Italian diaspora: Background of ancient Italian migrations

 Italians in Lebanon (or Italian Lebanese) are a community in Lebanon.
 Between the 12th and 15th centuries, the Italian Republic of Genoa had some Genoese colonies in Beirut, Tripoli, and Byblos.
 In more recent times, the Italians came to Lebanon in small groups during World War I and World War II, trying to escape the wars at that time in Europe.
-Some of the first Italians who choose Lebanon as a place to settle and find refuge were Italian soldiers from the Italo-Turkish War from 1911 to 1912.
+Some of the first Italians who chose Lebanon as a place to settle and find refuge were Italian soldiers from the Italo-Turkish War from 1911 to 1912.
 Most of the Italians chose to settle in Beirut because of its European style of life.
 Few Italians left Lebanon for France after independence.
 The Italian community in Lebanon is very small (about 4,300 people) and it is mostly assimilated into the Lebanese Catholic community.
 There is a growing interest in economic relationships between Italy and Lebanon (like with the "Vinifest 2011").